FarronF/limerick-council-meetings/meetings/2021/11/18-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 18th November 2021.md

 Also to confirm that the assessment has taken place and a snag list has been compiled and

-costed as per the reply to my previous question at the September 2020 meeting.--- 3
+costed as per the reply to my previous question at the September 2020 meeting.
+---
+3

 10.